-Family therapy, and Parent Counseling methods are utilized to build the child's or adolescent's skills in developing age-appropriate, non-violent, reciprocal verbal communication with parents and siblings in real time, in which they are encouraged to show interest in others' thoughts, feelings, and interests.
-The parents are also encouraged to practice reciprocal communication with their child outside of therapy sessions, emphasizing the importance of listening without interrupting, summarizing the content of what the speaker shares, and encouraging the other to share more of their thoughts and feelings.
-Parents are also counseled on developing an effective positive reinforcement system to improve their child's social skills development, and emotional and behavioral regulation abilities.
+7. Family therapy is utilized to help the child practice in real time, age-appropriate non-violent verbal communication with parents and siblings, as well as practice engaging in reciprocal communication in which they show interest in others' thoughts, feelings, interests, and needs, as they move into adolescence and beyond.
+The parents are also encouraged to practice reciprocal communication with their child outside of therapy sessions, emphasizing the importance of listening without interrupting, summarizing the content of what the child hears from the other, and encourages the other to share more of their thoughts about whatever interests them.

-5. Individual therapy is recommended for children and adolescents who are relatively verbal and motivated to work on: - a) Self-improvement in the areas of adaptive functioning weaknesses. - b) Communication skills building. - c) Academic skill building. - d) Social skills training in which roleplaying reciprocal empathic communication is highlighted. - e) Individual therapy also encourages the child to develop healthy eating habits, exercise levels and sleep hygiene that supports their overall emotional, cognitive, and social wellbeing. - f) Individual and family therapy is recommended to treat comorbid symptoms of depression, anxiety or other mental disorders that may be present in the comprehensive treatment of the child. - g) Individual therapy also is utilized to help the child/adolescent with learn self-soothing skills, and when to advocate for themselves when dysregulated by seeking a safe and quiet space and time to cool off to effectively regulate their emotions and behaviors. - h) Work with parents to advocate for student regarding setting up and Individualize Education Program (IEP) or 504 plan to develop accommodations in the school regarding the following: 1.
+8. Individual therapy is recommended for individual older children and adolescents who are relatively verbal and motivated to work on their:

+- a) Self-improvement in the areas of adaptive functioning weaknesses. - b) Communication skills building. - c) Academic skill building. - d) Social skills training in which roleplaying reciprocal empathic communication is highlighted. - e) Individual therapy also encourages the child to develop healthy eating habits, exercise levels and sleep hygiene that supports their overall emotional, cognitive, and social wellbeing. - f) Individual and family therapy is recommended to treat comorbid symptoms of depression, anxiety or other mental disorders that may be present in the comprehensive treatment of the child. - g) Individual therapy also is utilized to help the child/adolescent with learn self-soothing skills, and when to advocate for themselves when dysregulated by seeking a safe and quiet space and time to cool off to effectively regulate their emotions and behaviors. - h) Work with parents to advocate for student regarding setting up and Individualized Education Program (IEP) or 504 plan to develop accommodations in the school regarding the following: 1.
 Creating sensory breaks 2.
 Establishing quiet spaces 3.
 Offering Social Skills Groups 4.
-Establishing counseling support in school
+Establishing counseling support in school 5.
+Encouraging access to Speech and Language Pathologists for communication skill building

-5. Encouraging access to Speech and Language Pathologists for communication skill building 6.
-Providing academic tutoring in specific areas of academic weakness 7.
+6. Providing academic tutoring in specific areas of academic weakness 7.
 Creating opportunities to limit homework by offering opportunities for completing academic work at school